jaxlub/PEGASUS/README.md

 Developed only with nanopore long reads and illumina and singular shortreads.

-Ask Emily about numbers on authoring lol

 # TODO
 - do we need parameter to specify illumina vs singular shortreads when trimming....
 - MIT Liscence
 - Clean up publish dir... dont need so many nested dirs.
+    - update results section of readme
 - DOI on https://zenodo.org
 - citations and documentation
 - how to do multiqc of not the entire work dir..... bug in multiqc
-- unhardcode R file and PHV indexes... ask ed about?
+- unhardcode R file and PHV indexes... ask Ed about adding hole package to path and best practices?
-- update results section of readme
+- Ask Emily about numbering superscript on authors

 ### Output
 Pipeline outputs all notable results to a Results directory.